tattersoftware/codeigniter4-assets/README.md

 and always be up-to-date:
 * `> composer require tatter/assets`

-Or, install manually by downloading the source files and copying them into CodeIgniter 4's app/ same subdirectories.
+Or, install manually by downloading the source files and adding the directory to `app/Config/Autoload.php`.

 ## Configuration (optional)